Auror007/Auror007.github.io/content/posts/oscp.md

 - 10:00 AM Started scanning the AD set and 2 other machines simultaneously.
 My strategy was to continue with AD set if I get initial vector in 4 hours.
 - 12:00 PM Got initial access to first standalone machine
 - 12:30 PM Got initial access to AD machine
 - 3:00 PM Still stuck on AD privesc and reverted twice.
 Asked the proctor to check if the machine was in correct configuration or not.
-It took around 2 hours for finishing and uses 2 reverts from our pool.
+It took around 2 hours for finishing and used 2 reverts from our pool.
 While I continued on other standlone machines.
 - 4:00 PM Got root user on the first standalone machine.
 - 5:00 PM Initial access on second standalone machine.
 At this point, I was confused whether to pursue AD Set or do the other boxes.
 Took a break for thinking.
 - 6:30 PM Privesced initial AD client and got the confidence to pursue other machines in AD set.
-- 7:00 PM Setup ligolo agent and started scanning internal IPs.
+- 7:00 PM Set up ligolo agent and started scanning internal IPs.
 Got Initial access to 2nd client.
 - 7:30 - 8:30 PM Dinner break.
 - 8:30 PM After trying complex vectors, simple things got me another privesc.
 - 9:30 PM Gained access as Domain Admin :)